edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

 - --configProvider or -cp (the configuration provider location URL)
 - --overwrite or -o (overwrite the configuration in the configuration provider)
-  > There is a recommendation under consideration to rename overwrite to updateConfig.
 - --file or -f (the configuration filename - configuration.toml is used by default if the configuration filename is not provided)
 - --profile or -p (the name of a sub directory in which the profile-specific configuration file is found.
 This is either the sub directory of ./res directory by default or the sub directory of the confdir directory when specified )
-- --confdir (the directory where the configuration file is found - ./res is used by default if the confdir is not specified, where "." is the convention on Linux/Unix/MacOS which means current directory)
+- --confdir or -c (the directory where the configuration file is found - ./res is used by default if the confdir is not specified, where "." is the convention on Linux/Unix/MacOS which means current directory)
-  > There is currently no short form of confdir.
-Should there be?
 - --registry or -r (boolean indicating use of the registry)
-  > There is a recommendation under consideration to rename --registry to --useRegistry

 The distinction of command line options versus configuration will be important later in this ADR.